metagraph-dev/mlir-graphblas/docs/dialect/ops_reference.rst

      - Description
    * - ``selectors``
      - ``::mlir::ArrayAttr`` (of string)
      - List of selectors.
-Allowed: "triu" (upper triangle), "tril" (lower triangle), and "gt0" (values greater than 0)
+Allowed: "triu" (upper triangle), "tril" (lower triangle), and "gt" (values greater than the given thunk)

 Operands:
 ^^^^^^^^^